jdlehman/switcheroo/docs/components/Switch.md

 ### path

-The `path` prop is a string representing a regular expression.
-If the regular expression matches the path, the corresponding handler component will be rendered.
+The `path` prop is a string or array of strings where each string represents a regular expression.
+If any of the regular expressions matches the path, the corresponding handler component will be rendered.
 If you define multiple `Switch`es with the same path, the first one will be used.